serverfarmer/sf-secure-kernel/README.md

 - logging bad packets
 - RAM protection by turning off Firewire interface
 - enforcing several standard protection mechanisms (eg. ASLR)
-- restricting ptrace for non-root users
+- restricting ptrace and dmesg for non-root users
+- disabling core dumping by setuid/setgid programs

 It is compatible with all supported Linux systems.